PolarWizard/VHDL/README.md

-# All VHDL projects Ive done!
+ All VHDL projects I've done!